tsunami416604/azure-docs.hu-hu/articles/cognitive-services/LUIS/includes/get-started-get-intent-rest-go.md

     }
     ```

-1. Cserélje le a következő értékeket:
+1. Replace the following values:

-    * `YOUR-KEY` az alapszintű kulccsal
+    * `YOUR-KEY` with your starter key.
-    * `YOUR-ENDPOINT` a végponttal, például `westus2.api.cognitive.microsoft.com`
+    * `YOUR-ENDPOINT` with your endpoint.
+Például: `westus2.api.cognitive.microsoft.com`.

-1. Ha a parancssor ugyanabban a címtárban található, ahol a fájlt létrehozta, adja meg a következő parancsot a go-fájl fordításához:
+1. With a command prompt in the same directory as where you created the file, enter the following command to compile the Go file:

     ```console
     go build predict.go